scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 This metric is based on their expertise in software development analytics and an extensive literature review of scholarly and commercial work on the subject.
 They then apply this metric to Debian packages and have successfully identified projects needing investment.
-This work is available on-line as the CII Census project.
+This work is available on-line as the CII Census project [CensusProject]_.

 [Schweik2012]_ is a comprehensive study of the success and failure of open source projects based on large-scale analysis of SourceForge data, as well as survey and